cmu-sei/crucible/docs/blueprint/index.md

 ![Blueprint Add Gallery Cards OE](../assets/img/blueprintAddGalleryCards.png)

-To add a Gallery Card, follow these steps:
+To add a Gallery card, follow these steps:

 1. Navigate to the **Gallery Cards** tab.
 2. Click on the **+** icon.